Polish Library in Paris: Current dilemmas

-Although in 1893 the Library came under the predecessor of the Polish Academy of Learning in Kraków, at that time in partitioned Poland, this did not resolve its relationship with the Library's neighbour and founding institution in Paris, the Historical and Literary Society, (Fr.: Société Historique et Littéraire Polonaise -SHLP).
-Not until 2004, after a process of arbitration, was it formally agreed that the Library is jointly "owned" by both organisations, through the mechanism of the Association de la Bibliothèque Polonaise de Paris, in effect a governing council, composed of seven delegates from each of the two "parent" institutions.
-Typically, these are people with distinguished academic credentials from France or Poland.
-The chairman of the association, or governing council of the Library, is elected for a term of 5 years and is currently C. Pierre Zaleski, from the Polish Academy of Learning.
-He is also the chief executive of the Library and heads a professional management team for its day-to-day running.
+Though in 1893 the Library came under the predecessor of the Polish Academy of Learning in Kraków, at that time in partitioned Poland, this did not resolve its relationship with the Library's neighbour and founding institution in Paris, the Historical and Literary Society (the Société Historique et Littéraire Polonaise, SHLP).

+In 2004, after a process of arbitration, it was agreed that the Library would be co-owned by the two organisations, via an Association de la Bibliothèque Polonaise de Paris, effectively a governing council comprising seven delegates from each parent institution.

+Typically, these are persons with distinguished academic credentials from France or Poland.
+The chairman of the association, or governing council of the Library, is elected for a term of 5 years and is currently C. Pierre Zaleski, of the Polish Academy of Learning.
+He is also the Library's chief executive and heads a professional management team for the Library's day-to-day running.

-The Library and its part-owner, the Historical and Literary Society, are jointly members of the Standing Conference of [Polish] Museums, Archives and Libraries in the West[ern hemisphere].
-This body groups all recognised collections outside Poland, but it does not cover items held in foreign institutions, nor the many thousands of objects as yet unrecovered from war-time looting and displacement.
+The Library and its co-owner, the Historical and Literary Society, are jointly members of the Standing Conference of [Polish] Museums, Archives and Libraries in the West[ern hemisphere].
+This body groups all recognised collections outside Poland, but it does not cover items held in foreign institutions, nor the many thousands of objects as yet unrecovered from wartime looting and displacement.

-In the present economic decline, although partly funded from Poland's higher education budget, the Library faces continuous challenges as maintenance costs rise, materials age and cultural institutions face financial competition from other social priorities and needs, not least digital ones.
-There is currently pressure on the Polish collection at Rapperswil Castle to leave its premises in Switzerland.
-This bodes ill for other such centres which may be obliged either to be scattered or receive more fragile materials, as has already disastrously happened in the case of the decimated Polish Museum at Fawley Court, England.
+In the present economic decline the Library, though partly funded from Poland's higher-education budget, faces continual challenges as maintenance costs rise, materials age, and cultural institutions face financial competition from other social priorities and needs, not least digital ones.
+There is currently pressure on the Polish collection at Rapperswil Castle in Switzerland to surrender its premises.
+This bodes ill for other such centres which may be obliged either to be scattered or receive more fragile materials, as has already disastrously happened in the case of the Polish Museum at Fawley Court, England.